From stretching to tendons transformation

-As you could see in Lesson 6.3, stretching can have a variety of applications.
-After seeing its function of preparation for a good training performance (after warm-up, read Lesson 1.3) let’s pass to the next step: gain flexibility.
+As you have seen in Lesson 6.3, stretching can have a variety of applications; after having understood its function of preparation for good training performances (after warm-up, read Lesson 1.3) let’s pass to the next step: gain flexibility.

 - You cannot start a tendons transformation training without having consulted your physician

-- At the same exercise each person reacts differently, someone can get results faster, someone slower (read The right age to start practice)
+- At the same exercise each person reacts differently, someone can get results faster, someone slower (read The right age to start practice), it doesn’t matter

 How to gain flexibility

-To obtain a valid flexibility for combat you need to:
+For combat purpose, to obtain a valid flexibility level you need to:

 - Practice correct breathing – It is fundamental to sync your breathing with the movements of opening and closure, elongation and relaxation (read Meditation method 5)

-- Avoid stress and psychological tension – Life problems (read Accept problems to find solutions) can cause enough tension to even paralyze part of our body; no one can control what happens outside his mind, you can control what happens inside, through Meditation
+- Avoid stress and psychological tension – Life problems (read Accept problems to find solutions) can cause enough tension to even paralyze part of your body; no one can control what happens outside his mind, you can control what happens inside, through meditation

-- Learn to listen to your body – Understanding when it is at the limit, predicting how far it can go, distinguish for example when it is aching for a physical effort from when it is due to excessive inactivity, etc.
+- Learn to listen to your body – Understanding when it is at its limit and predicting how far it can go (for example, you have to become able to distinguish when it is aching for a physical effort from when it is due to excessive inactivity, etc.)

-- Practice specific tendons transformation session – At least every 2-3 days you have to dedicate time to elongation (5-15 minutes are enough, do not practice them if you are in pain)
+- Practice specific tendons transformation session – At least every 2-3 days you have to dedicate specific time to the elongation, 5-15 minutes are enough, even doing other things (reading, eating, etc.); do not practice if the involved body elements are in pain

-- Normal stretching must be performed every day (before every training) but, as you can check by yourself, it does not guarantee any high-level result (all the sportive perform stretching but not all of them are able to reach certain levels of flexibility)
+- Normal stretching must be performed every day (before every training session) but as you can check by yourself, it does not guarantee any high-level result (all the sportive perform stretching but not all of them are able to reach certain levels of flexibility)

-- Do not stop or skip your tendons transformation path (eg. because you are listless), if you stop to train elongation in a few days you will start to lose all the hard work done on your flexibility; nothing is irreparable but to waste time for nothing is simply silly
+- You should never interrupt or skip your tendons transformation path (eg. because you are listless); after a certain level, if you stop to train elongation, in a few days you will start to lose all the hard work done in the past; nothing is irreparable but to waste time for nothing is simply silly

-- Being able to listen to your body it’s not immediate, it’s a skill that comes with time, practice and focus on what happens inside of you; after the first period of wrong perceptions (due to inexperience) you will start to feel things that you never expected
+- Being able to listen to your body is not easy or immediate, it is a skill that comes with time, practice and focus on what happens inside of you; after the first period of wrong perceptions (due to inexperience) you will start to feel things that you never expected

 Static flexibility exercises

-Here you can find a few good exercises for static flexibility (intermediate level):
+Here you can find a selection of exercises for static flexibility (intermediate level):

 - Side split – Read The easiest method to do the side split and Side split: a few tricks